GrindeLab/STEAM/README.md

 ## Estimating the Number of Generations since Admixture

-The theoretical results in Grinde et al. (TBD) demonstrate that the number of generations since admixture controls the rate of decay of local ancestry correlation curves in admixed populations.
-Lemma 1 provides a closed form expression for the expected correlation of local ancestry at a pair of loci, which depends on the recombination fraction between those loci and the distribution of admixture proportions in the sample.
-We use this result to motivate a non-linear least squares estimation procedure to estimate the number of generations since admixture (`g`) from observed local ancestry correlation. *Estimating `g` from our observed data, rather than relying on estimates from external genetic or historical studies, allows us to appropriately capture the correlation structure in our own data, which is critical for our multiple testing procedures.*
+The theoretical results in Grinde et al. (TBD) demonstrate that the number of generations since admixture controls the rate of decay of local ancestry correlation curves in admixed populations. *Lemma 1* provides a closed form expression for the expected correlation of local ancestry at a pair of loci, which depends on the recombination fraction between those loci, the distribution of admixture proportions, and the generations since admixture.
+We use this result to motivate a non-linear least squares procedure to estimate the number of generations since admixture (`g`) from observed local ancestry correlation. **Estimating `g` from our observed data---rather than relying on estimates from external genetic or historical studies---allows us to appropriately capture the correlation structure in our own data, which is critical for our multiple testing procedures.**

 To use *STEAM* to estimate `g`, we must first calculate the observed correlation of local ancestry at pairs of loci in our data.
 Calculating this correlation for all possible pairs of loci is not necessary; using a representative, thinned subset of markers will suffice.
-Correlation should be calculated for all possible pairs of ancestral components, for example:
+However, correlation should be calculated for all possible pairs of ancestral components:

-- In an admixed population with 2 ancestral populations (African, European), there are three possible pairs of ancestral components (African at both loci, European at both loci, African at one locus and European at the other locus)
+- In an admixed population with 2 ancestral populations (e.g., African, European), there are three possible pairs of ancestral components (African at both loci, European at both loci, African at one locus and European at the other locus)
-- In an admixed population with 3 ancestral populations (African, European, Native American), there are six possible pairs of ancestral components (Afr at both loci, Eur at both loci, NAm at both loci, Afr at one and Eur at the other, Afr at one and NAm at the other, Eur at one and NAm at the other)
+- In an admixed population with 3 ancestral populations (e.g., African, European, Native American), there are six possible pairs of ancestral components (Afr at both loci, Eur at both loci, NAm at both loci, Afr at one and Eur at the other, Afr at one and NAm at the other, Eur at one and NAm at the other)

-Store this local ancestry correlation in a data frame, like the following examples:
+Store this local ancestry correlation in a data frame with three columns, as in the following examples:

 ```r